anaconda/anaconda-project/docs/source/index.rst

 You can use Project on Windows, macOS and Linux.

-Project is supported and offered by Continuum Analytics\ |reg| and contributors under a 3-clause BSD license.
+Project is supported and offered by Anaconda, Inc\ |reg| and contributors under a 3-clause BSD license.